Seeed-Studio/seeed-ambd-sdk/README.md

 ----

-This software is written by Seeed Studio<br>
+This software AT command section is written by Seeed Studio<br>
 and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check License.txt for more information.<br>

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>